 For a round rug, simply coil the braid into a spiral, starting at the sewn end.
 Hold the coils together with strips of masking tape on one side of the rug.

-For an oval rug, subtract the desired finished width from the desired finished length, in feet.
+For an oval rug, subtract the desired finished width of the desired finished length, in feet.
 Multiply the total by two for your starting length.
 Measure the starting length from the sewn end of the braid.
 Fold the starting length in half.
 Tape the two halves together, side by side, with a strip of masking tape.
 Coil the rest of the braid around the taped together end.
 Tape the coils in place with masking tape strips.

 Thread a bodkin -- a large, blunt-tipped needle -- with carpet thread.
 Starting at the sewn end of the braid at the rug's center, knot the thread around one of the braid loops.
 Pass the bodkin under and then back over the loop opposite the one you knotted.
 Skip the next loop on the first side of the braid, and slip the bodkin under and back over the one after that.
 Continue with every other loop on each side of the braid until you reach the end.
 Knot the thread on the final loop when you reach the end.